cjlux/AI-ML_at_ENSPIMA/README.md

 ## Goals

-The main objective of this module is the introduction to Artificial Intelligence through one of its important component which is **Machine Learning** (ML) with **Neural Networks**.
+The main objective of this module is the introduction to Artificial Intelligence through one of its important component which is **Machine Learning** (ML) with **Neural Networks** (NN).

 The main classes of problems addressed by ML are exposed, with their principles, tools and limits of use, in the field of engineering.
-Programming, training and operating a neural network is illustrated from a practical point of view in Python language with the modules *tensorflow* and *keras*.
+Programming, training and operating a neural network is illustrated from a practical point of view in Python language with the *tensorflow* and *keras* Python modules.

 ## Skills acquired at supervised master's level